venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

-1. `-device cirrus-vga,vgamem_mb=16` the most compatible with older and modern systems, this has only most common features and enables the needs of vgabios, uefivga, VGA ouput and any OS supported, allows max 16Mgs video and is the best choice compatibility wise, pretty much any guest should be able to bring up a working display on this device; on default use 4Mgs of video, it not gets full hd but is close to 1024p if use 16 megs, The **best option for older systems emulaton and full emulation compatibilty**
+1. `-device cirrus-vga,vgamem_mb=16` the most compatible with older and modern systems, this has only most common features and enables the needs of vgabios, uefivga, VGA output and any OS supported, allows max 16Mgs video and is the best choice compatibility wise, pretty much any guest should be able to bring up a working display on this device; on default use 4Mgs of video, it not gets full hd but is close to 1024p if use 16 megs, The **best option for older systems emulation and full emulation compatibility**
-2. `-device virtio-vga,max_outputs=2` the most compatible with modern and up to date systems, has no dedicated video memory (except VGA compat.), if supports vgabios, uefivga, VGA ouput, gest os will need special module that is since 3.2 into linux; it gets full HD on it defaults, has (optional) hardware-assisted opengl acceleration which in turn needs opengl support enabled if `-display xxx,gl=on` is enabled in the qemu display (sdl/gtk), **recommended for both modern or older systems with support of opengl**
+2. `-device virtio-vga,max_outputs=2` the most compatible with modern and up to date systems, has no dedicated video memory (except VGA compat.), if supports vgabios, uefivga, VGA output, gest os will need special module that is since 3.2 into linux; it gets full HD on it defaults, has (optional) hardware-assisted opengl acceleration which in turn needs opengl support enabled if `-display xxx,gl=on` is enabled in the qemu display (sdl/gtk), **recommended for both modern or older systems with support of opengl** but will require KVM support on host machine.
 3. `-device ramfb` very simple display device; ases a framebuffer stored in guest memory; does not have vga, support vgabios and uefivga; the firmware initializes it and allows to use it as boot display (grub boot